maverickkamal/Visual-timer/README.md

 ### Firefox
 1. Clone this repository or download the source code
 2. Rename `manifest-ff.json` to `manifest.json` (make sure to backup the original Chrome manifest if needed)
-3. ### Firefox
-1. Clone this repository or download the source code
-2. Rename `manifest-ff.json` to `manifest.json` (make sure to backup the original Chrome manifest if needed)
 3. Open Firefox and navigate to `about:debugging`
 4. Click on "This Firefox" in the left sidebar
 5. Click "Load Temporary Add-on"